-Whether you're a vegetarian vet or learning about a vegetarian diet for beginners, this article shares how to have a balanced, healthy vegetarian diet plan.
-This article discusses nutrients necessary for a balanced vegetarian diet, including protein for vegetarians and vegans and other tips.
+Whether you're a veteran vegetarian or considering a vegetarian or vegan diet, this article shares how to have a balanced, healthy vegetarian diet plan.
+I'm a registered dietitian nutritionist and am going to share what nutrients are important to consider for a balanced vegetarian diet, in order to avoid nutrient deficiencies.
+(Including the ever popular protein for vegetarians and vegans topic!)

 - Lacto-Ovo Vegetarians eat dairy products and eggs (the most common form of vegetarianism)